Skip to content

 Constrained

-Post-Moneyval reputational drag persists, compounded by the ESMA fast-track peer review on MFSA CASP authorisation (July 2025).
-Tier-2 specialist banking via EU correspondents typical; local Tier-1 access remains narrow.
+Post-Moneyval drag persists; the ESMA fast-track peer review on MFSA CASP authorisation continues to shape supervisor caution.
+Tier-2 specialist banking via EU correspondents typical; local Tier-1 access narrow.

 Cyprus